darvingbeato/Business-Kpi-Dashboard/README.md

 **Insights**

 New customer acquisition has declined significantly over the past two years, while repeat customer volume has steadily increased.
-This indicates strong customer satisfaction and retention—customers who purchase once are highly likely to return.
+This indicates strong customer satisfaction and retention; customers who purchase once are highly likely to return.
 However, the declining inflow of new customers presents a long-term growth risk if not addressed.

 Electronics Category Dominance: The Electronics category is the primary revenue driver, led by high-value products such as Smartphones, Tablets, and Monitors, which frequently appear in large transactions.